Table of Contents

 Eggs – yes and no

-I would completely avoid chicken eggs for the following reasons: [unless the chicken eats insects and its natural food and is free range]
+I would completely avoid chicken eggs for the following reasons (unless the chicken eats insects and its food is natural and free range):

-Dairy products – yes, only from goats
+Dairy products – yes, goat’s

-1/ Improved digestion: Fermented milk contains beneficial bacteria called probiotics, which help break down lactose and ease digestion.This is especially important for people who are lactose intolerant, as they are unable to digest lactose themselves.
+• Improved digestion – Fermented milk contains beneficial bacteria called probiotics, which help break down lactose and ease digestion.
+This is especially important for people who are lactose intolerant, as they are unable to digest lactose themselves.

-Improving the taste and texture: Fermented dairy products, such as yogurt and kefir, often have a tangy, creamy taste and texture that many people enjoy.
+• Improving the taste and texture – Fermented dairy products, such as yogurt and kefir, often have a tangy, creamy taste and texture that many people enjoy.

 It is best to avoid cow’s milk products altogether.
 It is important that the milk products come from natural pastures and not the kind of mixtures that the animals receive in cages.

-Reasons for X on all cow’s milk products:
+Reasons to avoid cow’s milk products:

-- Beta-casomorphin-7 – BCM-7 is a peptide produced when A1 beta-casein is digested in the digestive system.
+• Beta-casomorphin-7 – BCM-7 is a peptide produced when A1 beta-casein is digested in the digestive system.
 BCM-7 has been shown to have opioid-like effects, which means it can bind to opioid receptors in the brain and nervous system.
 Some studies have suggested that BCM-7 may be associated with a variety of health problems, such as gastrointestinal discomfort, inflammation, neurological disorders, and heart disease.
 It is worth noting that BCM-7 is not present in A2 beta-casein, which is why some people may choose to consume A2 milk as an alternative to traditional cow’s milk that contains A1 and A2 beta-casein.

-- Cow’s milk is completely industrialized – all industrialized foods [soy, wheat, corn, oats, cow’s milk, eggs] are not good for us both in research and logically.
+• Cow’s milk is completely industrialized – all industrialized foods (soy, wheat, corn, oats, cow’s milk, eggs) are not good for us both in research and logically.
 This is on a probabilistic level.

 Vegetables and leaves – better not